Joseph C. Harsch

 Joseph C. Harsch (May 25, 1905 – June 3, 1998) was an American newspaper, radio, and television journalist.
 He spent more than sixty years writing for the Christian Science Monitor and at the time of his departure from his stationing in London he was named as a Commander of the Order of the British Empire (CBE Hon).

 Early life

 Joseph Close Harsch was born in Toledo, Ohio, the son of Paul Harsch, a real estate salesman, and his wife Leila Close.
 When Paul Harsch became a Christian Scientist, he raised his sons in the faith, which would lead to a career-long affiliation for Harsch as a reporter.
-Joseph Harsch studied history at Williams College in Massachusetts, where he received a bachelor's degree in 1927 after writing a thesis on the Hundred Years' War.
-Later, he traveled to Corpus Christi, Cambridge where he received a bachelor's degree from Cambridge University in 1929.
+Joseph Harsch studied history at Williams College in Massachusetts, where he received a master's degree in 1927 after writing a thesis on the Hundred Years' War.
+Later, he traveled to Corpus Christi College, Cambridge where he received another master's degree from Cambridge University in 1929.
 Later that same year, Harsch went to work as a reporter for the Christian Science Monitor in Washington, D.C.